AD-SDL/wei/docs/source/pages/deployment_guide/bare_metal.rst

 This will start the engine and load the workcell configuration from the specified YAML file.
 The engine will begin scheduling and executing workflows and other operations as they are queued via the WEI Server.

+Alternatively, you can start the engine automatically as a spin-off thread from the server, via the ``autostart_engine`` configuration option in the workcell YAML file or command line arguments, e.g.:

+``python -m wei.server --workcell <path/to/workcell.yaml> --autostart_engine True``

+This will start the engine automatically when the server starts, and will become the default behavior in a future release.

 Running Redis
 =============